meganthadev/stw-frontend/README.md

 # Skin That Wins Frontend README

 ## Welcome to Skin That Wins!
-A user-based, honest app about skin care.
+A 100% user-curated and honest app all about skin care.
 Where users can add and share their own go-to's and no-go's.
 For those of us who are tired of spending money on skin care that does not deliver "Skin That Wins"!

 ### Features
 - Users of this app can create, view, or edit skin care product pages which hold a five star review system.